traverseda/NayukiFilesystem/README.md

 As a component of the k operating system, the main way of interacting with it is over a capnproto RPC interface.

-As an object-oriented interface, it's inspired by django's ORM.
+It's object-oriented interface is inspired by django's ORM.

 nayukiFs addresses content using hashes, so it is defacto copy-on-write.
 A provision for temporary and special files, addressable via UUID, is intended.
 A convenience method, `.latest()`, should be used to get the latest file matching a query.

+There's also intended to be a tag-based message-passing system, similar in usage to mqtt.

 Tags are somewhat complicated.
 Tags can be a namespace, storing a piece of metadata.
 For example, the tag `ctime:1529250290` would be perfectly valid.
 Of